Release Notes

 • Adds reporting for NGINX worker metrics (API only)

 The NGINX Agent now gathers metrics for NGINX workers.
-You can access these metrics using the Instance Manager Metrics API.
+You can access these metrics using the NGINX Instance Manager Metrics API.

 The following worker metrics are reported: